beforesemicolon/markup/docs/documentation/templating/values.md

 // throws: Invalid attribute object provided: id="sample"
 ```

-There is a way to inject attributes you can learn about by reading the [attributes](./html-attributes.md) doc.
+There is a way to inject attribute objects you can learn about by reading the [attributes](./html-attributes.md#attributes-as-object) doc.

 To conclude, write HTML as you know and inject value where you would write values in HTML.
-Those are, as attribute value between parenthesis, before, after, or inside a tag.
+Those are, as attribute value (between parenthesis), before, after, or inside a tag.

 ```javascript
 const label = 'click me'